What is Technology Enabled Care?

 - Resistance to Change

-Both healthcare professionals and patients may resist the addition of new technology to their established routines, due to unfamiliarity, skepticism or concerns about data security.
+Both healthcare professionals and patients may resist the addition of new technology to their established routines, due to unfamiliarity, scepticism or concerns about data security.

 Addressing these concerns through education, training and involving stakeholders in the implementation process can help overcome resistance to change.